 Creating Mulmur's Garden Township requires land use policies and patterns that acknowledge, protect, and enhance the Township's inherent beauty and the need to live in harmony with nature.
-Ultimately, this approach will protect Mulmur's rural character and promote a serene lifestyle where people live, work, learn, and play.
+Ultimately, this approach will protect Mulmur's rural character and agricultural landscape and promote a serene lifestyle where people live, work, learn, and play.